zboxfs/zbox/CONTRIBUTING.md

 ### Run fuzz test

-Zbox contains fuzz test program, which is located in `src/bin` directory.
-To run those tests, you can run below commands from [`zbox`] directory.
+Zbox contains fuzz test tools, which are located in `src/bin` directory.
+To run those tests, you can run below commands from `zbox` directory.

 Run fuzz test for file system.